nhsconnect/integration-adaptors/integration-tests/integration_tests/README.md

 - OpenTest connection

 #### Environment set up
-1. Create a local directory and copy the the following files from the project root into the new directory

-    `docker-compose.yml` `docker-compose.lb.override.yml` `docker-compose.release.image.override.yml`

-2. Create a script to start the containers, call it export-env-vars-and-run-mhs-docker.sh and make it executable.
+1. Create a script in the project root directory to start the containers, call it export-env-vars-and-run-mhs-docker.sh and make it executable.

 2. Add the following content and your OpenTest details into the file